Aptomi/k8s-app-engine/examples/twitter-analytics/README.md

 # Terminating all deployed services

-To delete all deployed instances of `twitter_stats` and `analytics_pipeline`, you must delete the corresponding dependencies which triggered their instantiation.
+To delete all deployed instances of `twitter_stats` and `analytics_pipeline`, you must delete the corresponding claims which triggered their instantiation.
 Aptomi will handle the rest:
 ```
 aptomictl login -u alice -p alice
 aptomictl policy delete --wait -f ~/.aptomi/examples/twitter-analytics/policy/alice-dev-ts.yaml